jamf/aftermath/Readme.md

 --analyze -> Analyze the results of the Aftermath results
      usage: --analyze <path_to_file>
 --cleanup -> Remove Aftermath Response Folders
+--deep -> Perform a deep scan of the file system for modified and accessed timestamped metadata
+    WARNING: This will be a time-intensive scan.
 ```

 ## Contributors